 Different forms of ionizing radiation have different uses.
 Radiotherapy, a cancer treatment, relies on beta decay and uses its ionizing properties to kill cancer cells.
 Alpha radiation also has use in the medical field, with targeted alpha therapy being used to kill cancer.

-The biological effects of radiation vary depending on how much exposure a person has, how long they are expose to, and what type of radiation they are exposed to.
+The biological effects of radiation vary depending on how much exposure a person has, the length of exposure they are expose to, and what type of radiation they are exposed to.
 Ionizing radiation is produced when radioactive materials decay, causing damage to living tissues that cannot always be repaired.
 Chronic exposure to radiation can lead to cancer (as a result of damage at the cellular or molecular level) or other mutations that can be harmful to fetuses.
 Effects from acute exposure to ionizing radiation appear quickly, and include burns and radiation poisoning.
 The symptoms of radiation poisoning include nausea, weakness, hair loss, and diminished organ function and this radiation sickness can result in death if the dose is high enough.